Yelp/bravado/docs/source/index.rst

 * Dynamically generated client - no code generation needed!

-* Synchronous and Asynchronous http clients out of the box.
+* `Synchronous <http://docs.python-requests.org/en/latest/>`_ and `Asynchronous <https://github.com/Yelp/fido>`_ http clients out of the box.

 * Strict validations to verify that your Swagger Schema is  `v2.0 <https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md/>`_ compatible.

-* Validations on the parameter and response types.
+* HTTP request and response validation against your Swagger Schema.

-* Request and Response values are handled with Python types (no need to deal with JSON).
+* Swagger models as Python types (no need to deal with JSON).

-* Doc strings are provided for Operations and Models to give more information about the API.
+* REPL friendly navigation of your Swagger schema with docstrings for Resources, Operations and Models.

-* Local file path to swagger.json is also acceptable.
+* Ingestion of your Swagger schema via http or a local file path.

 Contents: